jomaduagwu/portfolio/README.md

 ## Description

-The purpose of this project is to ...
+The purpose of this project is to build a deployed portfolio page of work samples to showcase my skills and talents to employers looking to hire a web developer.

 ## Table of Contents (Optional)